 The food in Nepal differs from one culture to another.
-Nepal, especially Kathmandu is world?s one of the best places for dine and wine, from traditional Nepali dishes to continental cuisines.?
+Nepal, especially Kathmandu is the world's one of the best places for dining and wine, from traditional Nepali dishes to continental cuisines.?
 Here are some of the typical food items from different cultures in Nepal.

-Nepali cuisine called Daal Bhaat Tarkaari--Lentil soup, rice and vegetable is not only meal of Nepalese but it is what most of Nepali ever eat twice a day, almost every day and they do not feel they have eaten properly without it.
+Nepali cuisine called Daal Bhaat Tarkaari--Lentil soup, rice, and vegetable is not the only meal of Nepalese but it is what most Nepali ever eat twice a day, almost every day and they do not feel they have eaten properly without it.
 The food is synonyms for food to Nepali.
-It is a meal that really meant to be eaten at home--during your stay in village, or trekking and travelling especially off the beaten track, you will only get such food during the trip.
+It is a meal that really meant to be eaten at home--during your stay in the village, or trekking and traveling especially off the beaten track, you will only get such food during the trip.

-Dal -- lentil soup usually eaten with rice, the most popular lentils used as dal in Nepal are black, red and yellow.
+Dal -- lentil soup is usually eaten with rice, the most popular lentils used as dal in Nepal are black, red, and yellow.